 Here is the thing..
 In order to see the northern lights, you’ll need 3 factors:

 - Clear skies

-You can experience the three factors all year round, except the pitch black darkness.
-Here in Iceland, the sun will set later and later during the evening the closer we get to the 21st of June.
-Which is when we have our summer solstice (24 hours of daylight.)
+You can experience the three factors almost all year round (the only exception being the pitch-black darkness which is not possible during summer).
+Here in Iceland, the sun will set later and later during the evening as we draw closer to summer solstice (24 hours of daylight), on June 21.